NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md

  * A basic understanding of the GEE code editor and the GEE JavaScript API.

 ## Additional Resources
-If this is your first time using GEE, we recommend starting on the google developers website, linked below, and working through some of the introductory tutorials.
+If this is your first time using GEE, we recommend starting on the Google Developers website, and working through some of the introductory tutorials.
+The links below are good places to start.
-* <a href="https://developers.google.com/earth-engine/guides/getstarted" target="_blank"> Google Developers Earth-Engine </a>
+ * <a href="https://developers.google.com/earth-engine/guides/getstarted" target="_blank"> Earth-Engine Get Started </a>
+ * <a href="https://developers.google.com/earth-engine/tutorials/tutorial_js_01" target="_blank"> GEE JavaScript Tutorial </a>

 </div>